PanPraescribens/primitive-survival/README.md

 https://www.vintagestory.at/forums/topic/2399-primitive-survival-traps-fishing-and-other-surprises/

-Version 2.3 updates (wip)
+Version 2.3 updates

-- fixed monkey bridge drops and break weirdness
-- fixed sounds for everything
-- fixed steatite stair placement etc (as per Better Stairs mod)
-- New: metal bucket more or less complete - smithing recipes for handles, recipes for buckets
+ - Added - metal buckets, along with smithing recipes for handles and recipes for the buckets themselves.

-to do
+ - Fixed monkey bridge break/drops issues.
+ - Fixed sounds for most everything.

-- fix bug that allows you to stomp over a stake in water
+ - Fixed bug that was allowing stakes to be replaced with other blocks.
+ - Fixed steatite stair placement.

 Version 2.2 updates